dramforever/shuwar/README.md

     [ppp 1]

-We have syntax support for writing, but no functions for that
+We have syntax support for writing: you can call functions like this

     puts | Each line
     puts | is an arg to the tag